apnadkarni/blt/man/comboeditor.rst

     *string* is "", no command is invoked.
 The default is "".

   **-readonly** *boolean*
-    Indicates to display but not allow editing of the text.
+    Indicates to display the text but not allow editing of it.
+No insertion cursor will be displayed and the **insert** and **delete** operations are ignored.
 The default is "0".

   **-relief** *relief*
-    Specifies the 3-D effect for the menu.  *Relief* indicates how the menu should appear relative to the root window; for example, "raised" means the menu should appear to protrude.
-The default is "raised".
+    Specifies the 3-D effect for the editor.  *Relief* indicates how the editor should appear relative to the root window; for example, "raised" means the editor should appear to protrude.
+The default is "solid".

   **-restrictwidth** *option*
-    Specifies how the menu width should be restricted according to the parent widget that posted it. *Option* can be one of the following "none".
+    Specifies how the editor width should be restricted according to the parent widget that posted it. *Option* can be one of the following "none".

     **max**
-      The menu width will be the maximum of the calculated menu width and the parent widget width.
+      The editor width will be the maximum of the calculated editor width and the parent widget width.

     **min**
-      The menu width will be the minimum of the calculated menu width and the parent widget width.
+      The editor width will be the minimum of the calculated editor width and the parent widget width.

     **both**
-      The menu width will the same as the parent widget width.
+      The editor width will the same as the parent widget width.

     **none**
-      Don't restrict the menu width.
+      Don't restrict the editor width.
 This is the default.

   **-selectbackground** *colorName*
-    Specifies the color of the insertion cursor.
+    Specifies the color of the rectangle surrounding selected text.
     The default is "skyblue4".

   **-selectborderwidth** *numPixels*
-    Specifies the color of the insertion cursor.
+    Specifies the borderwidth of the selected rectangle.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the selected text.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+If *numPixels* is "0", no 3-D relief is drawn.
     The default is "0".

   **-selectforeground** *colorName*
     Specifies the color of selected text.
 The default is "white".

   **-selectrelief** *relief*
-    Specifies the relief of the rectangle surrounding selected text.
+    Specifies the 3-D effect for the rectangle surrounding the selected text.  *Relief* indicates how the rectangle should appear relative to the normal text; for example, "raised" means the rectangle should appear to protrude.
 The default is "flat".

   **-show** *boolean*
     Indicates to display text as circles instead of the text itself.
     The default is "0".

   **-text** *string*
     Specifies to text to edit.
+Setting this option resets the undo and redo buffers.
 The default is "".

   **-textbackground** *colorName*
-    Specifies the background color of the text area.
+    Specifies the background color of the text area.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "white".

   **-textforeground** *colorName*
-    Specifies the background color of the text area.
+    Specifies the color of the text.
 The default is "black".

   **-textwidth** *numCharacters*
     Specifies the preferred width of widget in terms of characters.
+    If *numCharacters* is "0", then the **-width** option is used to determine the width of the widget.
 The default is "0".

   **-unpostcommand** *string*
-    Specifies the TCL command to be invoked when the menu is unposted.
+    Specifies the TCL command to be invoked when the editor is unposted.
 If *string* is "", no command is invoked.
 The default is "".

   **-width** *numPixels*
    Specifies the width in the *comboeditor*.  *NumPixels* can be single value or a list.
-If *numPixels* is a single value it is a non-negative value indicating the width the menu.
+If *numPixels* is a single value it is a non-negative value indicating the width the editor.
 The value may have any of the forms accept able to **Tk_GetPixels**, such as "200" or "2.4i".
-If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the width of the menu.
-The menu will be at least the minimum width and less than or equal to the maximum.
-If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal width or the menu.
-The nominal size overrides the calculated width of the menu.
-If *numPixels* is "", then the width of the menu is calculated based on the widths of all the menu items.
+If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the width of the editor.
+The editor will be at least the minimum width and less than or equal to the maximum.
+If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal width or the editor.
+The nominal size overrides the calculated width of the editor.
+If *numPixels* is "", then the width of the editor is calculated based on the widths of all the editor items.
 The default is "".

   **-xscrollbar** *widget*
-    Specifies the name of a scrollbar widget to use as the horizontal scrollbar for this menu.
+    Specifies the name of a scrollbar widget to use as the horizontal scrollbar for this editor.
 The scrollbar widget must be a child of the comboeditor and doesn't have to exist yet.
-At an idle point later, the comboeditor will attach the scrollbar to widget, effectively packing the scrollbar into the menu.
+At an idle point later, the comboeditor will attach the scrollbar to widget, effectively packing the scrollbar into the editor.

-  **-xscrollcommand** *string*
+  **-xscrollcommand** *cmdPrefix*
     Specifies the prefix for a command used to communicate with horizontal scrollbars.
 Whenever the horizontal view in the widget's window changes, the widget will generate a Tcl command by concatenating the